akozdrow/batch-processing-demo/README.md

 8. Skip through adding any tags.
 9. Give the role the name "lambdaExecutionRole" and click "Create role".

-*CONTEXT: This role will allow Lambda functions to trigger tasks in ECS and write to CloudWatch logs."
+*CONTEXT: This role will allow Lambda functions to trigger tasks in ECS and write to CloudWatch logs.*

 ### III.
 Create the ECS Cluster